simra-project/dataset/README.md

 ts: timestamp (number of milliseconds from epoch)
 acc: the radius of 68% confidence, meaning that there is a 68% chance that the true location is within that radius of the measured point (lat, lon) in meters
 a/b/c: gyroscope sensor readings.
 Further information: https://developer.android.com/guide/topics/sensors/sensors_motion.html#sensors-motion-gyro
+obsDistanceLeft1/obsDistanceLeft2/obsDistanceRight1/obsDistanceRight2: OpenBikeSensor readings on the left and ride sides in meter.

 Profile: Contains demographical data of the user.
 Header: birth,gender,region,experience,numberOfRides,duration,numberOfIncidents,waitedTime,distance,co2,0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,behaviour,numberOfScary